Kourin1996/solidity-daily-challenge/README.md

 - To know how to start smart contract project with latest tools

 [#Day2 Voting - Expanded from the official example](https://github.com/Kourin1996/solidity-daily-challenges/tree/main/day2)
-- To know how to call contract function from web frontend
 - To know modifier
+- To know how to run locally with ganache